A Good Time in Radstock is the project to update and refurbish the Market Hall clock and restore its hour strike that has been silent for many years.

 The Museum held a fund raising Quiz in the Radstock Hotel at the end of Nov 2016 that raised the total funds to over £2500.

-Norton Scaffolding erected the scaffolding needed to get to the top of the clock tower and Symon Boyd from Timsbury Clocks has now removed the hands, the hand drive mechanisms, the bell, the hammer return spring and the strike mechanism and taken all the pieces requiring restoration to his workshop.
+In April 2017 Norton Scaffolding erected the scaffolding needed to get to the top of the clock tower and Symon Boyd from Timsbury Clocks removed the hands, the hand drive mechanisms, the bell, the hammer return spring and the strike mechanism and took all the pieces requiring restoration to his workshop.
 He found that apart from needing a very good clean up, the strike return spring needed replacing, one of the two trunnions on the bell strike shaft had sheared off and the bearings had suffered some minor damage.

-He is now working to repair the bell strike shaft, is cleaning all the mechanisms and repainting where appropriate.
-A new spring is being made by J.R.
+On May 2nd Symon re-installed the bell and the repaired hammer mechanism with a new spring which was made for us by the J.R.
 Goold Vintage Steam Restorations Ltd at their works in Camerton.

-At the same time as this is going on, one of our volunteers, Bob Taylor, has been working on the tower paintwork and sorting out the leak which has been causing water ingress into the new Research Room below the clock tower.
+At the same time as this was going on, one of our volunteers, Bob Taylor, was working on the tower paintwork and sorting out the leak which had been causing water ingress into the new Research Room below the clock tower.

 We intend to keep everyone in Radstock informed about our fund-raising success for the project with regular updates in the local press.